Trumbull College Awards

 Mellon Research Grant

-A limited number of Mellon Research Grants are available for Trumbull undergraduates to pursue research during the academic year under the supervision of a member of the Yale faculty.
-If awarded a grant, you are required to report on the results of your research either to the Mellon Senior Forum if you are participating in that or to another educational forum in the College.
-In addition, you must submit to the Trumbull Office a written report on the work made possible by the grant by April.
+A limited number of Mellon Forum Research Grants ($500 maximum per student) are available for Trumbull Seniors and Juniors* to pursue research during the academic year ‘25-26 under the supervision of a member of the Yale faculty.
+If awarded a grant, you are required to report on the results of your research either to the Mellon Senior Forum (if you are a participant this year) or to another educational forum in the college that will be scheduled in the Spring.
+In addition, you must submit to Trumbull’s Head of College Office a written statement on the work made possible by the grant by 5:00 p.m. on Friday, April 10, 2026.